How we look after

 We aim to offer competitive interest rates, within the top six of our competitors’.
 We compare the net interest clients receive (i.e. interest received from banks less that retained) for the average cash balances held in accounts on our service.

-We think it’s best that we cover these costs by retaining some of the interest banks pay us on client money.
-The alternative would be to charge clients an explicit fee, which we don’t want to do.
-We consider retaining interest to be better for our clients because it’s more tax efficient (an explicit charge would be paid from taxed interest income).
-It also means the return clients receive is more clearly comparable with that they may receive from other platforms or from bank accounts (which also apply their charges in the same way).
+We consider retaining interest to be better for our clients than making a separate charge because it’s more tax efficient (an explicit charge would be paid from taxed interest income).
+It also means the return clients receive is more clearly comparable with what they may receive from other platforms or from bank accounts (which also apply their charges in the same way).